mbourgey/CBW_CAN_module3/solutions/_Conpair.md

-The result are unrealistic.
+The results are unrealistic.

-It is extermly unlikely to observe a full concordance and total purity.
-Here these estimates are bias due to the small region we subsample for the workshop.
+It is extermly unlikely to observe such level of concordance and purity.

+Here these estimates are biased due to the small region we subsample for the workshop.